 Understanding the Query Intent Behind Searches

-A taxonomy of web search (pdf) by Andrea Broder tells us about the differences between informational, transactional, and navigational queries.
-Those are good distinctions to know about when optimizing pages for query terms.
+A taxonomy of web search (pdf) by Andrea Broder is about differences between informational, transactional, and navigational queries.
+Those are good to know about when optimizing pages for query terms.

 Do you expect to be teaching people about a concept or topic?
 If so, you are treating their query as if it is an informational one.

 Are you creating a page that aims at selling goods or a service?
-In that case, you are treating their query as if it is a transactional one, and enabling them to buy something or book something.
+Then you are treating their query as if it is transactional, and enabling them to buy something or book something.

-A query that is used to help someone find a page they are aware of because they have seen it before, or expect it to exist, and they anticipate a particular page being returned to them is often referred to as a navigational query.
-So, when someone searches for the name of a particular product or brand, they are likely going to be satisfied with a home page for that product or brand.
+A query used to help someone find a page they are aware of because they have seen it before, or expect it to exist, and they expect a particular page returned to them is referred to as a navigational query.
+When someone searches for the name of a particular product or brand, they will be satisfied with a home page for that product or brand.

-A site that I first started doing SEO on as an inhouse SEO helped people incorporate their businesses, and it ranked well for terms such as “incorporate in Delaware.”
-It tended to get more conversions when it was the second-ranked site for that term after the website for the Delaware Division of Corporations, which was an informational only site, which did not offer visitors the chance to incorporate their businesses in Delaware.
+A site I started doing SEO on as an inhouse SEO helped people incorporate businesses.
+That page ranked well for terms such as “incorporate in Delaware.”
+It got more conversions when it was the second-ranked site for that term after the website for the Delaware Division of Corporations, which was an informational only site, which did not offer visitors the chance to incorporate their businesses in Delaware.